Servers - Kestrel - Endpoints

 Warning In the preceding example, the certificate password is stored in plain-text in

-token is used as a placeholder for the certificate's password.
+appsettings.json.
+The$CREDENTIAL_PLACEHOLDER$token is used as a placeholder for the certificate's password.
 To store certificate passwords securely in development environments, see Protect secrets in development.
 To store certificate passwords securely in production environments, see Azure Key Vault configuration provider.
 Development secrets shouldn't be used for production or test.

-Configure SSL/TLS protocols in {
+Configure SSL/TLS protocols in appsettings.json

 "Kestrel": {